-First we’ll talk about the build quality of these puppies.
-What I like about them is definitely the Mahogany.
-It shows that the folks over in their Brooklyn labs took great care in crafting a unique headphone.
 The problem is that they’re all fundamentally the same.
-So the law of diminishing returns not only applies to sound, but construction as well.
+So the law of diminishing returns not only applies to sound but to construction as well.

 They don’t feel cheap per se, but the way they feel in your hand doesn’t exactly deter any doubts that they’ll break down in some way over time.